If I had a dollar for every time a client sat in front of me and asked for help with stress management I’d be on my way to being a very rich woman.

 The truth is, a lot of the things in your life that cause stress also fill you with great purpose and joy (I know my job fits squarely into that category!).

-So what are some practical steps from a diet and lifestyle perspective you can take today to manage your stress?
+So what are some practical steps from a diet and lifestyle perspective you can take today to improve your stress management?

 1. Understand what stress is and what causes it